k-box/k-link/docs/website.md

 Suggested usage is with the Docker image.
 The Docker image contains an NGINX proxy, which will serve all the static content on port 80.

 ```
-docker pull docker.klink.asia/alessio.vertemati/klink-explore-static
+docker pull docker.klink.asia/images/k-link
 ```

+> This will pull the latest version, if you want a specific version append the version tag to the Docker image name, e.g. `docker.klink.asia/images/k-link:0.1.0`

 ## Development

-The website is generate using a single html file, called `index.html`
+The website content is located in the `/source` directory.
+The `index.html` file is the main entrypoint.

 ### Preview your site